This set of Engineering Mechanics Multiple Choice Questions & Answers (MCQs) focuses on “Frictional Forces on Flat Belts”.

 10. There are mainly two types of forces which are being stated in the free body diagram of the belts, they are generally the resultant forces which are being acted over the body over which the belt is rolling.
 Which are they?

 d) Normal and Fractional

-Explanation: The net forces acting on the body is shown by the help of the resultant forces.
-There are two types, first the frictional and the second is the normal.
-This is because the resultant forces have the sum of all the forces which are acting on the direction which is same.
+Explanation: The net forces acting on the body is shown with the help of the resultant forces.
+There are two types, first the frictional and the second is normal.
+This is because the resultant forces have the sum of all the forces which are acting in the direction which is same.

 11. Determine the magnitude of the projection of the vector force F = 100N acting over a particular point on the belt, onto the v axis, from the figure given below.

 Explanation: The component of the force in the v axis, it is equal to 100cos(15˚).
 This is the application of the triangle over the figure.
 Try to resolve the components of the given force.
 It will be easy.
 This is one of the simplest examples of solving for the forces acting over the belts.